mauriciopoppe/blog/site/content/notes/tmux-to-zellij.md

   - Phaazon.
 (2024, May 19). *Zellij, the modern tmux?*. strongly-typed-thoughts.net. https://phaazon.net/blog/zellij-2024
 ---

-My terminal is my primary workspace.
-It's where I live for most of the day: writing code, running agents, and managing servers.
-A multiplexer is the glue that holds it all together, keeping my context alive even if my connection drops.
+My terminal is my main workspace, it is where I live for most of the day, writing code, running agents, and managing servers.
+A multiplexer is the glue that holds it all together, it keeps my context alive even if my connection drops.

-I've used Tmux for years.
-It’s stable, stays out of my way, and fits the Unix philosophy of being a simple tool that's easy to script.
-It turns my terminal into a series of project workspaces that I can jump between instantly.
+I've used Tmux for years, it's stable, stays out of my way, and fits the Unix philosophy of being a simple tool that's easy to script.
+It turns my terminal into a series of project workspaces that I can jump between.

-When I look at a multiplexer, I have a few non-negotiables:
+When I look at a multiplexer, I have a few things I need:

-- **Remote-First Workflow**: My laptop is basically a thin client.
-Most of my work happens on remote workstations via SSH, so the multiplexer has to run there and survive network drops.
+- **Remote-First Workflow**: My laptop is basically a thin client, most of my work happens on remote workstations via SSH, so the multiplexer has to run there and survive network drops.
-- **Unified Shortcuts**: I need my environment to be identical at work and at home.
-I don't want to waste mental energy on different keybindings for different machines.
+- **Unified Shortcuts**: I need my environment to be the same at work and at home, I don't want to spend energy on different keybindings for different machines.
 - **Named Sessions**: I need to organize work into named projects that I can detach from and return to later, exactly where I left off.
 - **Fast Pane Management**: Splitting the terminal horizontally or vertically should be second nature.
-- **Vim Integration**: Navigating between Neovim and terminal panes needs to be seamless, using the same directional keys (`Ctrl + h/j/k/l`).
+- **Neovim Integration**: Navigating between Neovim and terminal panes needs to be seamless, using the same directional keys (`Ctrl + h/j/k/l`).
 - **Fuzzy Session Switching**: I need a fast way to jump between projects using a launcher that combines active sessions and bookmarked directories.

 Tmux handles all of this easily, mostly because its CLI is so flexible.
 I can extend its behavior with simple shell scripts and `fzf`.

 ## My Current Workflow

-I’ve written about my setup in more detail in my [Productivity](../productivity-skills/) post, where I go into how I use Tmux, Neovim, and Zsh to stay organized.
+I've written about my setup in more detail in my [Productivity](../productivity-skills/) post, where I go into how I use Tmux, Neovim, and Zsh to stay organized.
 But when Zellij started getting more attention, I was curious to see if a "modern" take on the multiplexer could actually improve things.

 ## Learning Zellij

-Zellij is very approachable.
-You can start it with a single command, and the built-in UI guides you through the basics.
+Zellij is very approachable, you can start it with a single command and the built-in UI guides you through the basics.
 I particularly liked the command mode toolbar because it shows you the available shortcuts for whichever mode you're in, which is great for building muscle memory.
 It feels a lot like the `which-key.nvim` plugin for Neovim.

 It also uses a modal system (Normal, Insert, Pane, etc.) that feels very familiar to anyone used to Vim.

 The configuration uses [KDL](https://kdl.dev/).
-It’s a fine language, but it's yet another syntax to learn.
+It's a fine language, but it's yet another syntax to learn.
 Zellij originally supported YAML but [switched to KDL](https://zellij.dev/news/config-command-layouts/#addendum-why-did-we-choose-kdl) to avoid some of YAML's downsides.

 ## Setting up key bindings and workspaces